oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 This concludes this task.
 You may now **proceed to the next task.**

-## Task 4: Create page for "Forgot Password" Functionality
+## Task 4: Create Page for "Forgot Password" Functionality

 Now we will create a Send Reset Password Link page that implements the Forgot Password functionality.